Lochailort railway station: History

 Lochailort station was opened on 1 April 1901 when the Mallaig Extension Railway opened.

-The station was constructed with two platforms and was an electric token block post, working to Glenfinnan on one side and Arisaig on the other, until the Up loop was lifted in 1966.
-The loops were lengthened during the Second World War and a new brick signal box erected, the foundations of which now can still be seen at the Arisaig end of the single platform now in use.
+The station was constructed with two platforms and was an electric token block post.The loops were lengthened during the Second World War and a new brick signal box erected, the foundations of which now can still be seen at the Arisaig end of the single platform now in use.
 The second platform fell into disuse in the 1970s.

 A camping coach was positioned here by the Scottish Region from 1960 to 1965, the first year a standard camping coach was used, then it was replaced with a Pullman camping coach.

 Facilities

 The facilities here are very basic, consisting of just a shelter, a bench, a help point, some bike racks and a small car park.
 The station is step-free.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.